everypinio/hardpy/docs/documentation/database.md

 ### Runstore scheme

-The **runstore** database contains all the fields about the **statestore** database plus artifact fields for the test run, module, and case.
+The **runstore** database contains all the fields about the **statestore** database plus artifact fields for the test run, module, and case and without dialog box info..
 The **current** document of **runstore** database contains the following fields:

 - **_rev**: current document revision;